ChangelogBook a demoSign up

 SELECT

-s.id, s.anonymous_id, s.user_id, s.timestamp, s.email, s.name, s.migrationId
+s.id, s.anonymous_id, s.user_id, s.timestamp, s.email, s.name, s.context_migration_id

 FROM SEGMENT.identifies s

-WHERE s.migrationId IS NULL
+WHERE s.context_migration_id IS NULL

 AND s.timestamp >= DATEADD(day, -730, CURRENT_DATE()); -- Adjust time frame as needed